andrew henderson menu

 When FATCA came into effect, a new era of offshore banking began, and now more than ever, it’s crucial that your offshore strategy is completely transparent and legal.

-The fact is that the days of stowing away your money in a secretive Swiss vault are over.
-Even banks that initially turned up their noses at FATCA are now complying, and the majority of quality banking jurisdictions are a part of CRS.
+The days of stowing away money in a secretive Swiss vault are over.
+Even banks that initially turned their noses up at FATCA are now complying, and the majority of quality banking jurisdictions are a part of the CRS.

-Although there are a few legal ways of avoiding this kind of snooping on your bank accounts, you still need to answer to your home country, and trying to hide your wealth will only land you in the poor house or an orange jumpsuit.
+Although there are a few legal ways of avoiding this kind of snooping, you still need to answer to your home country, and trying to hide your wealth will only land you in an orange jumpsuit.

-The good news is that there are still ways to legally reduce your tax burden even with these new developments in the world of offshore banking.
+The good news is that there are still ways to legally reduce your tax burden.

-One strategy that I often suggest is taking advantage of certain tax laws that allow you to ease your pain come tax season.
-Offshore life insurance, for example, is an IRS-sanctioned tax shelter available to US citizens, and US citizens can also take advantage of things like Foreign Earned Income Exclusion.
+One strategy is to take advantage of tax laws that allow you to ease your pain come tax season.
+Offshore life insurance, for example, is an IRS-sanctioned tax shelter available to US citizens, and US citizens can also take advantage of things like the Foreign Earned Income Exclusion.

 For more permanent results, you can become a resident of a country with low-to-no taxes and give up your tax residency at home (if you’re not a US citizen, that is), or you can even get a tax-friendly second passport.

-The fact is that there are plenty of changes that you can make to become a tax-free global citizen, but squirreling your money away in a secretive bank account and hoping the IRS (or your government’s tax enforcer) will be none the wiser isn’t one of them.
+The fact is, there are plenty of changes that you can make to become a tax-free global citizen, but squirrelling your money away in a secretive bank account and hoping the IRS (or your government’s tax enforcer) will be none the wiser isn’t one of them.

-To be successful, your offshore strategy needs to be legal, transparent, and effective, and you need to be willing to make the changes to do just that.
+Your offshore strategy needs to be legal, transparent, and effective to be successful, and you need to be willing to make the changes to achieve this.
+Contact our team to help get your offshore plan in motion.

 Nomad Capitalist Background